-However, where a CASC makes VAT exempt supplies, or is involved in non-business activities, it won’t be entitled to recover the VAT that it incurs in relation to these.
+However, where a CASC makes VAT exempt supplies, or is involved in non-business activities, it will not be entitled to recover the VAT that it incurs in relation to these.
 The activities of a CASC can, in certain circumstances, fall within the fundraising and sporting exemptions.

-For further information on VAT registration please visit VAT Notice 700/1: should I be registered for VAT?.
+For further information on VAT registration visit VAT Notice 700/1: should I be registered for VAT?.

 7.2 A CASC is eligible for various tax reliefs but, unlike charities, there are no specific VAT reliefs for CASCs.
-They are not eligible for VAT relief on the construction of new buildings, for example clubhouses, pavilions, changing rooms etc.
+They are not eligible for VAT relief on the construction of new buildings, for example clubhouses, pavilions, changing rooms.

-7.3 HMRC undertakes regular checks and compliance activity on VAT reliefs claimed by all sports clubs.
+7.3 We undertake regular checks and compliance activity on VAT reliefs claimed by all sports clubs.
 The penalties for issuing an incorrect eligibility certificate for construction services are equivalent to the VAT that should have originally been paid.
 There are higher penalties for anyone convicted of fraudulent evasion of VAT.
+For example: